sstawiarski/asset-management-dashboard/README.md

 ---
-To manually launch the frontend, ensure dependencies are installed with `npm install`, then a development build can be launched using `npm start` and a production build can be built using `npm run-script build` and served using `serve -s [build directory] -l [port]`.
+To manually launch the frontend from the `frontend` directory, ensure dependencies are installed with `npm install`, then a development build can be launched using `npm start` and a production build can be built using `npm run-script build` and served using `serve -s [build directory] -l [port]`.

-To manually launch the backend server, ensure dependencies are installed with `npm install`, then the server can be started with either `node server.js` for a single invocation, or `nodemon server.js` for restarting the server when files are updated.
+To manually launch the backend server from the `backend` directory, ensure dependencies are installed with `npm install`, then the server can be started with either `node server.js` for a single invocation, or `nodemon server.js` for restarting the server when files are updated.

 Both the frontend and the backend expect `.env` files with necessary values to run.
 See [here](https://github.com/sstawiarski/SER-401-Project-24/blob/main/frontend/sample.env) for the example frontend `.env` and [here](https://github.com/sstawiarski/SER-401-Project-24/blob/main/backend/sample.env) for the example backend `.env`.